nebrius/react-strapped/README.md

 React Strapped provides mechanisms that make it straightforward to initialize React with runtime bootstrap data in multi-page applications.
 React Strapped is intentionally small with no runtime dependencies.

-This project grew out of [recoil-bootstrap](https://github.com/nebrius/recoil-bootstrap) because 1) I realized that the problem recoil-bootstrap solved isn't limited to Recoil and 2) Meta appears to have stopped investing in Recoil.

 - [Motivation](#motivation)
 - [Installation](#installation)
 - [Getting Started](#getting-started)